 Visitors typically see the most unique and complete pottery vessels of a museums’ collection on display.
 They seldom see, or know about, the thousands of broken pottery fragments called ‘sherds’ that are preserved in storage.
-Find out how archaeologists follow clues from pieces of pottery to rediscover history.
-Using local and traded examples, Fragments invites visitors to see how sherds help us piece together new ideas about the ancestral O’Odham and who they traded with for hundreds of years.
+Using local and traded examples, Fragments invites visitors to see how sherds help archaeologists piece together new ideas about the ancestral O'Odham, more commonly known as the Hohokam.
+The exhibition also features sherds that connect the Hohokam with their neighbors across the Southwest and northern Mexico during the time of the European Renaissance.
+Visitors can listen to local Native perspectives on archaeology and cultural preservation while experiencing traditional O’odham songs that tell of the mountains surrounding Pueblo Grande and their deep connections to past, present, and future O’odham generations.

-Fragments: Broken Bowls Tell More Tales is included with regular Museum admission.
+Fragments: Broken Bowls Tell More Tales is on display through July 2019 and is included with regular Museum admission.
 This exhibit is the result of collaborative efforts between the City of Phoenix, Pueblo Grande Museum, the Salt River Pima-Maricopa Indian Community, Arizona State University’s School of Human Evolution and Social Change, and Stax3D.